pszemraj/confectionary/README.md

 ## Contributing

+- Given the open-ended nature of documentation creation, there are a lot of features that are not yet implemented.
+Please feel free to contribute!
-Developers can contribute to this project by submitting pull requests in this repo - see details in the [contributing guide](CONTRIBUTING.md).
+- Developers can contribute to this project by submitting pull requests in this repo - see details in the [contributing guide](CONTRIBUTING.md).

 ---